FredHutch/coop/_posts/2020-04-22-asking-for-help.md

 Fred Hutch offers in-person help in a number of ways, most of which are still offered, albeit in virtual form.
 Office Hours are held by a number of groups:

 - Scientific Computing offers _live_ virtual help (text chat/audio/video) Wednesdays from 10am to noon through [Slack](https://fhbig.slack.com/archives/CD3HGJHJT) and [Teams](https://teams.microsoft.com/l/channel/19%3a0d3ec66c4dd1488a87467fa6a8e8b72d%40thread.skype/Office%2520Hours?groupId=1b968d63-dc19-460f-9e6d-cdbd539d1bc6&tenantId=0054a3ea-b394-418b-ad1a-174138231fd6).
 All topics are welcome including: accounts/permissions, storage/data management, Linux, bash, scripting, cluster use and parallelism, and basic software/language help primarily in R and Python.

+Thanks to Ben McGough for his thoughts and contributions to this post!